Why a Parrot Should be Taught to Step Up

 A Well-Trained Parrot is a Well-Behaved Parrot

 Parrots are intelligent creatures that can be taught to step up on command, responding to consistent verbal and physical signals.
-An owner should undertake hand-training because a well-trained parrot is much easier to control.
+An owner should undertake step-up training because a well-trained parrot is much easier to handle.

 Importance of Step-Ups in Relation to Avian Behavior

 Parrots, by nature, seek to understand their place in the pecking order.
 This happens in the wild and it happens when they become part of a human family.
 In other words, your family becomes your parrot's perceived flock and your parrot will try to determine its place in that flock.